Paul-Haimerl/PAGFL/README.md

 #> Multiple R-squared: 0.87079, Adjusted R-squared: 0.8701
 ```

-Furthermore, `pagfl` lets you select a minimum group size, adjust the
+> \[!TIP\] `pagfl()` lets you select a minimum group size, adjust the
-efficiency vs. accuracy trade-off of the iterative estimation algorithm,
+> efficiency vs. accuracy trade-off of the iterative estimation
-and modify a list of further settings.
-Visit the documentation
+> algorithm, and modify a list of further settings.
+Visit the
-`?pagfl()` for more information.
+> documentation `?pagfl()` for more information.

 ## The Time-varying PAGFL

 The package also includes the functions `sim_tv_DGP()`and `tv_pagfl()`,
-which generate and estimate grouped panel data models with the
+which generate and estimate grouped panel data models with time-varying
-time-varying coefficients $\beta_i (t/T)$.
-Just like in the static case,
+coefficients $\beta_i (t/T)$.
+Just like in the static case, the
-the functional coefficients admit to a group structure
+functional coefficients admit to a group structure
 $\beta_{i} (t/T) = \sum_{k = 1}^K \alpha_k (t/T) \boldsymbol{1} \{i \in G_k \}$.
 Following Huang et al. ([2004](https://www.jstor.org/stable/24307415))
 and Su et al. ([2019](https://doi.org/10.1080/07350015.2017.1340299)),